dsanchezp18/econ832/final/notes_for_final.md

 - Experiment 1 includes Problems 151-210 listed in the link (Estimation data) below.
 These 60 choice problems were randomly selected according to the problem selection algorithm which is detailed here.
 Two-hundred and forty participants (139 female, MAge = 24.5) participated in the experiment, half at the Technion and half at the Hebrew University of Jerusalem.

-- Each participant faced one set of 30 problems: half faced Problems 151-180 and the other half faced problems 181-210 (360 probelms, GameID variable).
+- Each participant faced one set of 30 problems: half faced Problems 151-180 and the other half faced problems 181-210 (360 problems, GameID variable).
 (Sets).
 The order of the problems was randomized among participants.

 - Each problem was faced for 25 trials consecutively.
 The first five trials without feedback and the rest with full feedback.